Chelsea vs Arsenal: Remembering Michael Essien’s cracking goal

 However, the ex-Olympique Lyon man had other ideas.
 Essien ignored the obvious pass and took the initiative, smashing a 35-yard thunderbolt that curved inwards, far from Jens Lehmann’s reach and into the left corner.

-It undoubtedly raised the roof inside Stamford Bridge with about five minutes of stoppage time to play.
+It undoubtedly raised the roof inside Stamford Bridge with about five minutes of normal time to play.

 That winning goal never came, although it was not for the want of trying.